 Additionally, don’t forget safety gear for your swim spotters–kayakers should, at the minimum, have a personal flotation device and alert mechanism, such as a cell phone or whistle.

 When it’s time to start logging workouts, don’t go for distance.
-Shoot for time instead, says Crean: “For your first swim, plan on a duration that was 20 to 25 percent of the time you swam prior to the pandemic.
+Shoot for time instead, Crean said: “For your first swim, plan on a duration that was 20 to 25% of the time you swam prior to the pandemic.
 The time cushion accounts for immobility during the last few months, inefficiency of a rusty stroke technique, inexperience, and keeping a reserve in case of unexpected hazardous conditions.”

 Even within that condensed time frame, don’t try to cover as much ground as possible.
 Instead, focus on the basic building blocks of successful open-water swimming.
 Breathing with a gentle, rhythmic inhale and calm exhale; breathing on both sides in response to waves; sighting early and often (Crean recommends sighting every six strokes); and developing a feel for the water (fist drills and sculling are excellent drills to practice in open water).

 Even if you have your open-water swim date circled in red on the calendar, be flexible.
 Conditions can change swiftly, and enthusiasm shouldn’t override common sense.
-“If you have any uncertainty, it’s okay to wait,” says Melgaard.
+“If you have any uncertainty, it’s okay to wait,” Melgaard said.
 If you have doubts about anything, be it the water conditions or your physical condition, pay attention.
 “If the water is cold, this might simply be a day to dunk your body and mind the feel of cold water.
-A short shallow water dunk is a safe lesson that your body remembers, and helps your next swim,” says Crean.
+A short shallow water dunk is a safe lesson that your body remembers, and helps your next swim,” Crean said.
 “But if you feel like it’s not your day to swim, don’t feel bad about walking away.”